Ravensburger 3D Puzzle Buildings Review

-Within each box you will find all the pieces you need to build an amazing 3D Puzzle as well as an Instruction Booklet which has only pictures because they really do not need very much explanation.
-At the back of the instruction booklet you will also find a little write-up about the history of the building which is fun to discuss with the children if you are doing it as a joint project.
+Within each box, you will find all the pieces you need to build an amazing 3D Puzzle as well as an Instruction Booklet which has only pictures because they really do not need very much explanation.
+At the back of the instruction booklet, you will also find a little write-up about the history of the building which is fun to discuss with the children if you are doing it as a joint project.

 Ravensburger 3D Puzzle – One World Trade Center

 Curly was the first to get stuck in, choosing to make One World Trade Center.
 This wasn’t Curly’s first 3D puzzle so he knew what he needed to do and set to work quickly.
-Each puzzle has 216 pieces and each puzzle piece is numbered on the reverse with an arrow pointing to the position of the next piece of puzzle.
+Each puzzle has 216 pieces and each puzzle piece is numbered on the reverse with an arrow pointing to the position of the next piece of the puzzle.
 If you wanted to really challenge yourself then you can ignore the numbers and build the 3D puzzle by matching the picture side.
 I’m afraid we were not feeling that brave so we followed the numbers to build our puzzles.

 Curly said he enjoyed building One World Trade Center and completed it with relative ease.
-Some of the corner pieces which require bending can be a little tricky and requires some patience so Daddy had to step in and lend a hand.
+Some of the corner pieces which require bending can be a little tricky and require some patience so Daddy had to step in and lend a hand.

 Ravensburger 3D Puzzle – Big Ben and Clock

 Next up Curly chose to make Big Ben and was really impressed that it featured a real working clock.
 On the whole Curly found Big Ben quite easy to build until he reached the pitched sections at the top and then he had to call in the reinforcements again for a little help with the fiddly bits.
-I think Big Ben is my favourite of the four buildings we received because of the detail in it and the working clock, although if the clock isn’t your thing you can also put a puzzle face there.
+I think Big Ben is my favourite of the four buildings we received because of the detail in it and the working clock, although if the clock isn’t your thing you can also put a puzzled face there.